-&lt;sup>4The HCT will also be involved in gatherings.
+&lt;sup>5The HCT will also be involved in gatherings.
 See Attachment E.

-&lt;sup>5The FFCRA applies to secular employees but not ministerial employees.
+&lt;sup>6The FFCRA applies to secular employees but not ministerial employees.
 The FFCRA deals with leave issues because of COVID-19 reasons.

-&lt;sup>6The ADA applies to secular employees that work for churches with 15 or more employees.
+&lt;sup>7The ADA applies to secular employees that work for churches with 15 or more employees.

-&lt;sup>7 The VDA applies to secular employees that work for churches with between 5-14 employees.
+&lt;sup>8 The VDA applies to secular employees that work for churches with between 5-14 employees.

-Timeline: Began June 21, 2020.
-In this stage, all churches with a DS- approved plan may return to in-person gatherings as long as they follow the requirements in Attachments A, B and D. No local church shall go over the 50% total occupancy rule in Executive Order 65 for in-person worship.
-This decision to move to Stage 2 is in the sole discretion of the Bishop based on the results in Stage 1 and other factors associated with the ability of the District Superintendents to supervise the local churches in their Districts and with public safety concerns.
+2 is in the sole discretion of the Bishop based on the results in Stage 1 and other factors associated with the ability of the District Superintendents to supervise the local churches in their Districts and with public safety concerns.